kosmostart/gpu-api/README.md

 For working example navigate to `test-app` and do `cargo run`.

-Quad shader code is based on `iced` crate quad implementation with minor additions.
+Quad shader code and gradient infrastructure is based on `iced` crate quad implementation with minor additions.